The Jewish Transcript, Seattle, Washington. April 28, 2000

 My whirlwind began with a four-day stay in Vienna to see my 90 year old friend Alexander Schwarz.
 Alex and his late wife Trudi and I met in 1990 after I began working at the Magnolia Library.
 Alex moved back to Vienna several years ago after 60 years away.
 The Schwarz’s escaped the Nazis by sheer luck: Trudi went to work as a servant in an English rural estate.
 Alex had a “winning” lottery number for an American visa, saving him from the death at Auschwitz that took his mother, cousins and other relatives.

+Alex lives in the Jewish Old Folks Home and is visited daily by his nephew Georg Brandel and wife Halina.
+The home has security alert posters urging everyone to be on guard for suspicious packages.
+The Viennese Jewish Community pays for a 24-hours-a-day armed city police presence outside the building.
 On my arrival at the airport, Alex tells me “The place is full of Nazis!”
 My visit coincides with the national election, still making news.
 Second-place winner Jorg Haider of the far-right Freedom Party has caused a commotion for years with sympathetic remarks about Nazi SS soldiers and veterans of Nazi “labor policies” and has given anti-foreigner speeches using terms evocative of 1930’s Nazi slang.

 I visited the central synagogue, the only shul pre-dating the war.
 To get inside, I had a five-minute interrogation and security screening.
 The synagogue was saved from burning before the war as its destruction would’ve displaced gentile apartment dwellers and shopkeepers.

 The Jewish Old Folks Home has a collection of pre-war paintings by Jewish artists that grace the walls.
 Most appear to be 19th and early 20th-century works without identification labels.
 Many are unsigned and undated.
-I would guess the artist and subjects alike were
+I would guess the artist and subjects alike were lost during the Holocaust.
+Yet their beauty and historical interest are as compelling as any paintings in Europe.

 For a celebration, Alex, Georg, Halina and I went to the famed “Grinzig” district, where weadrank, ate and listened to the din of singers pounding their beer glasses on the tables.